When is London Marathon 2025? Start times, route, prize money and elite fields

 Everything you need to know ahead of the annual race

-The London Marathon returns in 2025 with an even more star-studded field than usual for one of the biggest events of the year, with a record number of runners entering the mass participation event run at the same time.
+The London Marathon returns in 2025 with an even more star-studded field than usual for one of the biggest events of the year and a record number of runners entering the mass participation event run at the same time.

-All the Olympic and Paralympic marathon champions from last year’s Paris Games will compete, along with the 2024 men's and women's winners, and over 56,000 total runners - smashing the record of 55,646 finishers set at the New York Marathon in November.
+All the Olympic and Paralympic marathon champions from last year’s Paris Games will compete, along with over 56,000 total runners - smashing the record of 55,646 finishers set at the New York Marathon in November.

 Last year a closely-contested women’s race was won by 2021 Olympic champion Peres Jepchirchir in a world-record time for a women’s only race (as in, run without male pacemakers).